No matter how long you’ve been on this de-cluttering and simplifying journey the hardest part is keeping the clutter from coming back!

 You may even be able to sign up for notifications through your county.

 If you are in LA county, click here to get notifications when your next H.H.W roundup occurs.

 Returns can also be a part of this exit plan in your closet or garage or you may choose to put these items near your outgoing mail station.

 However, having a returns section in your exit strategy to revisit the closet more often and you can keep an eye on your boundaries and keep your river flowing.

 (5) Small Shipping Station

-Is there something you have setup in your home, a thought, or a routine that has helped you manage the clutter in your home?
+Is there something you have set up in your home, or a routine that has helped you manage the clutter in your home?